 - Summer Research Opportunity (SRO).
 A two-week summer research experiences for middle school regional science fair participants, and interested high school students in a two county area. (~25 middle school students, ~10 high school students, up to 2 FGCU faculty supported.)

 - STEM Institute Summer K-12 teacher workshops.
 Two week-long workshops offered during summers since 2013.
-This program has served 90 teachers in the local 5-county area surrounding FGCU.
-Three FGCU faculty supported per summer in collaboration with the Conservancy of SW FL.
+This program has served 275 teachers in the local 5-county area surrounding FGCU.
+Four FGCU faculty supported per summer in collaboration with the Conservancy of SW FL.

 The Whitaker Center is also involved in grant writing aligned with the Mission and Goals of the Center.

 Successes and Impacts

 The biggest community successes include the Solar Go-Kart Challenge, SRO Program and the STEM Institute teacher workshops mentioned above.

 Elements Contributing to Success

 During the lengthy history of the center, the directors had various responsibilities over the years.
 Previous directors were faculty with release time, a full-time administrative director (never a faculty member) was hired at one point.
 The Center has finally hit on a leadership strategy that appears to be working.
-The current director is a STEM Education faculty member with teaching responsibilities who is full-time (12-month) at the center and reports to the Dean of the College of Arts and Sciences.
+The current director is a STEM Education faculty member who is full-time (12-month) at the center and reports to the Dean of the College of Arts and Sciences.
 Oversight is provided by an internal leadership team (faculty) and an external advisory board made up of community stakeholders.
 Such oversight and the director's ability to collaborate with multiple stakeholders plays an important role.
-The Center's ability to reach across colleges and provide support for both faculty, students, and K-12 teachers while communicating with upper administration has contributed to the recent successes of this center.
+The Center's ability to reach across colleges and provide support for both faculty, students, and K-12 teachers while communicating with upper administration has contributed to the success of this center.